MelissaPabst/SavvyDAPython/Week1/Class1.md

 There is no shortage of data in today's world.
 Shopping habits.
 Consumer info.
 Data from restaurant POS.
 Sports stats.
 Traffic studies.
 Population.
 Wall Street stocks.

 Data collection is a must-have first step as we cannot analyze data we do not have.
 But first we need to consider a few things:

 1. What kind of data do we need?
 Data that is useful for our analysis.

 2. Where will we get it?
     - Web scraping
     - APIs
     - Databases
     - Government websites
     - Financial resources
     - Log files

 Remember we are looking for data relevant to our study.
 If we are looking for speeds of cars, do we need to know the cars' colors?
-No, but relevant data might be the terrain type or weather conditions or type of fuel used.
+No, but relevant data might be the terrain type or weather conditions or type of fuel used or weight of the car.
 The data you use will depend on the story you are trying to tell.

 ## Data Wrangling